sqall01/alertR/server/README.md

 A init.d example file for Debian systems is located inside the "init.d_example" folder if you want to start the server with the start of the host computer.

-Nevertheless, a short but more detailed example of how to set up this client is given below.
+Nevertheless, a short but more detailed example of how to set up the server is given below.

 Configuration example